martinnyemba/alx-system_engineering-devops/README.md

-# alx-system_engineering-devops
-This project is about shell basics
+My first project as  alx system engineering devops This project is about bash and shell basics